rocketnia/mise-en.cene/README.md

 ## Using Mise-en.cene in your project

 Mise-en.cene is based on the Cene programming language, which isn't even very stable itself yet.
 Cene packages are distributed as Node.js packages using the `npm` command-line utility.
-Create your own Node.js project with a package.json and a Gulp and Cene build setup as seen in (the Cene example project)[https://github.com/era-platform/cene-scaffold], and then follow the below steps to incorporate Mise-en.cene into the project:
+Create your own Node.js project with a package.json and a Gulp and Cene build setup as seen in [the Cene example project](https://github.com/era-platform/cene-scaffold), and then follow the below steps to incorporate Mise-en.cene into the project:

 Install the specific version of Cene that Mise-en.cene has been tested with: